What Do Notaries Do? A Comprehensive Guide to Their Duties and Importance

 Power of Attorney

 Power of attorney (POA) documents designate someone to act on another person’s behalf in legal or financial matters.
-Notaries ensure the principal (the person granting authority) understands the document’s significance and is signing willingly.
+Notaries ensure the principal (the person granting authority) understands the document’s significance and is willing to sign it.
 They verify the identities of both the principal and the agent (the person receiving authority) to prevent abuse of power.
 Notarizing a POA ensures it is legally binding and supports the principal’s intentions regarding their affairs.

 Importance of Notaries in Legal Processes